Boeing drops COVID-19 vaccine mandate - NewsBreak

 (NEXSTAR) – Boeing announced Friday that it will be dropping the COVID-19 vaccine mandate for employees that went into effect in October .

-Boeing initially instituted the policy , which applied to the roughly 125,000 U.S.-based employees, to comply with President Joe Biden’s executive order that all employees of federal contractors be vaccinated.Scientists use ostrich cells to create masks that glow when they detect COVID-19
+Boeing initially instituted the policy , which applied to the roughly 125,000 U.S.-based employees, to comply with President Joe Biden’s executive order that all employees of federal contractors be vaccinated.Winchester man arrested for cell phone scam

 Boeing told Nexstar in a statement that “after careful review, Boeing has suspended its vaccination requirement in line with a federal court’s decision prohibiting enforcement of the federal contractor executive order and a number of state laws.”